 What is the difference between a scone and a biscuit?

-I Hope You Enjoy This Gluten-free Scones Recipe!
+I Hope You Enjoy This Gluten-free Lemon Blueberry Scone Recipe!

 If you try the recipe, don’t forget to rate the recipe and let me know what you think in the comments.
 Leave a quick review & star rating ★ below!
 Take pictures, tag #goodfoodbaddie, and share them with me on Instagram, Facebook, and Pinterest!
 I love seeing my recipes come to life in your kitchen.

 More Delicious Desserts and Gluten-Free Recipes To Try!

 - Vegan Gluten-free Biscuits

 - Gluten-Free Jalapeno Cheddar Biscuits

 - Baked Strawberry Donuts

 - 2 cups (240 g) Gluten-free All-Purpose Flour that contains xanthan gum

 - 1 tbsp (12 g) Baking Powder